 (That's a spoiler, by the way, so don't read it.)

 It's not the most advanced space game ever, especially when combat kicks off.
-Solar Winds' two big problems though were and remain a lack of content - really, you get a few plot missions and the rest of the universe is empty—and the achingly slow pace.
-It takes forever to get to mission areas from the start, but later on you have to take a trip far, far into uncharted space and even having a super-engine doesn't make the trip fly by.
-It's also possible to screw up and end up out of fuel.
+Solar Winds' two big problems though were and remain a lack of content—you get a few plot missions and the rest of the universe is empty—and achingly slow pace.
+It takes forever to get to mission areas from the start, but later on you have to take a trip far, far into uncharted space and even having a super-engine doesn't make it fly by.
+It's also possible to end up out of fuel.
 You really, really don't want that.
 Or hero Jake Stone's haircut.
-Captain Puddingbowl To The Rescue!
+Captain Puddingbowl to the Rescue!

 A little like fellow flawed game Traffic Department 2192, this one's a bit of a mess and tough to play now.
 I remember it quite fondly from when it appeared on a coverdisc way back, but it's no Star Control 2, and not a story I've ever bothered hunting down the second half to finish.

 "From ImagiSoft, Where Imagination Brings Software To Life."
 Shudder.
 This is quite a cute little board game though, with up to three players as pirates out for booty by rolling dice, answering trivia questions, and dealing with random chance like "Drinking Water Poisoned".

 There's a slight simulation element to it, with the need to stay stocked with food, water and rum (or be forced to buy it at exorbitant prices each turn), and supplies of things like rope and canvas helping to bypass trouble spots.
 Combat is deeply unexciting, being nothing but the pirate Redhook sitting on his backside and saying "Roll the dice", and the board game itself could do with offering the freedom to chart a path to adventure.